Our Home Warranty Review Methodology

 Trustworthiness

 Providers that are clear and reliable in their communication and service earn more trust from homeowners.
-To evaluate this concept, we considered each brand’s reputation across the BBB and various customer review aggregators, the length of the provider’s workmanship guarantee, and any ongoing legal issues that could impact the consumer’s experience.
+To evaluate this, we considered each brand’s reputation across the BBB and other customer review aggregators, the provider’s workmanship guarantee length, and any ongoing legal issues that could impact the consumer experience.

 Brand Reputation and Customer Reviews

 Brand reputation includes how customers and third parties view the company.
-We calculated a brand reputation score based on BBB ratings and customers’ reviews and ratings on the BBB, Best Company, and Trustpilot.
+We calculated a brand reputation score based on BBB ratings and customers’ reviews and ratings on the BBB and Trustpilot.

 Workmanship Guarantee

 Home warranty companies that are members of industry trade organizations often demonstrate a higher commitment to service quality and ethical business practices.
-Membership in organizations like the National Home Service Contract Association (NHSCA) typically requires adherence to specific standards and best practices in customer service, claims handling, and overall business operations.
-Although these memberships are optional, having a provider commit to these standards shows their dedication to transparency, accountability, and continuous improvement in serving homeowners.
-Providers received extra points for these memberships.
+Membership in the National Home Service Contract Association (NHSCA) requires adherence to specific standards and best practices in customer service, claims handling, and overall business operations.
+Although these memberships are optional, a provider’s commitment to these standards shows their dedication to transparency, accountability, and continuous improvement in serving homeowners.
+Providers who are NHSCA members received extra points.

 Plan Transparency

-It’s important to fully understand the specific coverage details to maximize your home warranty protection.
+It’s important to fully understand your specific coverage details.
 However, some companies provide vague or insufficient information on their websites and sample contracts.
 Not understanding your contract terms and policies may lead to unexpected claim denials and extra out-of-pocket costs.
 We based each provider’s transparency scores on the clarity of its contract terms and disclosures in sample contracts and its website.

 Website Details

-Sample contracts give you details on coverage caps, limitations, exclusions, and other important factors in your coverage.
-Some providers have confusing terms and conditions that don’t clearly communicate what is and is not.
-Due to the importance of understanding the fine print of your contract before signing up for a plan, we rated companies based on their full disclosures of these key policies and deducted points for vague or unclear terms.
+Sample contracts give you details on coverage caps, limitations, exclusions, and other important coverage factors.
+Some providers have confusing terms and conditions that don’t clearly communicate what is actually available.
+Since it’s important to understand your contract’s fine print before signing up for a plan, we rated companies based on their full disclosures of these key policies and deducted points for vague or unclear terms.

 Customer Support

 You need accessible and dependable customer support to assist you with emergency repairs.
-We assessed factors that influence the ease of working with a company as a homeowner.
+We assessed factors that influence how easy it is to work with a company as a homeowner.
 Additionally, our team assessed each company’s accessibility by examining the availability of online claim tools and verifying their coverage throughout the United States.

 24/7 Claims Line Availability